FlagBrew/PKSM-Scripts/dev/picoC.md

 char* utf8_to_utf16(char* data);
 ```
 Converts strings between UTF8 (like OT is stored in config) and UTF16 (like OT is stored in save files)
-- These functions were created after PKSM v6.1.1 so conversion will have to be done manually by scripts run on earlier versions
 - returned strings must be manually freed

 ### Enums and Structs